andyli/blog/content/posts/2009/2009-11-24_css-only-experiements.md

 [Open experiment](/wp-content/uploads/2009/11/css-experiment_gear.php)

-Again, works on webkit browsers only (Chrome, Safari).
+Again, works on Webkit browsers only (Chrome, Safari).

 I find the deeply-nested div has quite a potential to make some more things, so here is another product of it.
 Swapping the CSS transition